 Here are some tips to help you start making friends and business partners in the digital age.

-The best place to look for these answers of what to do to make a good impression on people is still Dale Carnegie’s How to Win Friends and Influence People.
+The best place to look for these answers to what to do to make a good impression on people is still Dale Carnegie’s How to Win Friends and Influence People.

 In the introduction, we might have made it seem as making connections in the digital world is much harder than doing so in the traditional way.
 If we did, indeed, do so, this was not our intention.
 You see, some networks like LinkedIn can rightfully be considered as networking platforms, while other social media may help you out in this regard, as well.